 Sara Luterman is the founder and editor of NOS magazine.
-By day, Sara is a communications professional at the Association for University Centers on Disabilities.
-By night, she writes and edits on neurodiversity issues.
-You can find her work in The Guardian and The Thinking Person’s Guide to Autism.
+You can find her work in The Guardian, Spectrum, and The Thinking Person’s Guide to Autism.

 Aiyana Bailin provides one-on-one care for children diagnosed with developmental disabilities, specializing in non-verbal autism.
 She has a BS in Psychology from UCSD, and is considering further studies in Biomedical Ethics.
 Aiyana lives with her partner, is always in the middle of several art projects, and reads entirely too much science fiction.
 She occasionally blogs about autism and disability rights at www.restlesshands42.wordpress.